mitre/saf/README.md

 #### Summary

-Generate a comprehensive summary of compliance data, including totals and counts, from your HDF files.
+Generate a comprehensive summary of compliance data, including totals and counts, from your OHDF files.

 The output can be displayed in the console, or exported as YAML, JSON, or a GitHub-flavored Markdown table.